 Top 10 Alien books ranked in ascending order.
-The list contains only items that are considered "in universe".
-Any "Making of Books" like Gigers Alien are not included.
+The list contains only books that are considered "in-universe".
+Any "Making of Books" like Giger's Alien are not included.
 Graphic novels are also excluded and will appear in an upcoming list.

 Alien: Sea of Sorrows is a 2014 novel written by James A. Moore and published by Titan Books.
 A sequel to Alien: Out of the Shadows, the book deals with the rediscovery of dormant Xenomorphs in the abandoned mines of LV-178, which has now been terraformed and renamed New Galveston.
 The Weyland-Yutani Corporation, reformed after the collapse of the United Systems Military, continue their unceasing efforts to weaponize the creatures, eliciting the help of Alan Decker, an unknowing descendant of the long-dead Ellen Ripley.

 Alien: Invasion is a 2016 novel written by Tim Lebbon and published by Titan Books.
 It was released on April 26, 2016, as part of Alien Day.
 Alien: Invasion is the second novel in the Rage War trilogy, preceded by Predator: Incursion and concluding with Alien vs. Predator: Armageddon.
 Faced with the overwhelming forces of the Rage, Earth envoys forge an unprecedented alliance with the Predators.
 Yet even the combined might of two races may not be enough to stop the carnage, as an unstoppable swarm of Xenomorphs topples planet after planet, penetrating ever deeper into the Human Sphere.